What is a string quartet?

 String quartet amplification is suggested for events with over 130 guests, though not essential.

 If using amplification, we recommend placing 2 microphones on stands in front of the string quartet.
-Please note that Stringspace can only provide amplification for Sydney bookings.

 If you are holding a particularly big event, you may want to consider adding extra string players for extra volume and effect eg. 6-12 players (instead of 2-4)